Reduce, Reuse, Recycle and Stop Litter

 (take to Blockhouse Valley Center)

-(latex and oil-based) (take to Blockhouse Valley Center)
+(oil-based only) (take to Blockhouse Valley Center)

 Tires (with or without rims) (take to Blockhouse Valley Center)

-Automotive oil/oil (take to Blockhouse Valley Center)
+Automotive oil/oil filters (take to Blockhouse Valley Center)

 Auto antifreeze (take to Blockhouse Valley Center)